boucadair/rfc3535-20years-later/Prez/NEMOPS/3535-reco-status.md

 >      or not.

 **Status Update**:
-: In 2014, the IESG published a statement Writable MIB Module, which states that:
+: In 2014, the IESG published a [statement on Writable MIB Module](https://datatracker.ietf.org/doc/statement-iesg-writable-mib-module-iesg-statement-20140302/), which states that:

    > SNMP MIB modules creating and modifying configuration state should only be produced by working groups in cases of clear utility and consensus to use SNMP write operations for configuration, and in consultation with the OPS ADs/MIB doctors.